 - if deemed necessary due to the nature of the suspected fraud.

 How to report fraud

 NDIS stakeholders have a responsibility to report suspected fraud.
 If you suspect someone may be committing fraud against the NDIA or NDIS you should report it.
 Your report will be kept confidential, and your rights are protected by law.

 You can report suspected fraud by calling the Fraud Reporting Hotline on 1800 650 717 or by emailing: firstname.lastname@example.org

 Public officials can report suspected wrongdoing in the Australian public sector through the Public Interest Disclosure (PID) scheme.
 Information on the Australian Government's Public Interest Disclosure Act 2013, the protection from reprisal action it offers to 'whistleblowers' and how to make a PID is available to staff in the NDIA's Fraud Control Plan and on our intranet site.

 Where to go for more information

 Visit the 'Reporting suspected fraud' page for information on how and what to report.

-Additional information in relation to the Public Interest Disclosure Scheme is available on the Commonwealth Ombudsman website (external).
+Additional information in relation to the Public Interest Disclosure Scheme is available on the Commonwealth Ombudsman website (external) (External website).

-For information on scams, and how to protect yourself from scams, visit the Australian Competition and Consumer Commission (ACCC) website (external) and Scam Watch (external).
+For information on scams, and how to protect yourself from scams, visit the Australian Competition and Consumer Commission (ACCC) website (external) (External website) and Scam Watch (external) (External website).